stuymedova/whitney-artworks/README.md

 ## Todo

+- Add debounce to the input
-- Find a good way to show overflowed text
+- Find a good way to show overflown text
 - Optimize the initial loading UI.
 In addition to the title, also display a search bar and a table header while the data is loading
+- Highlight pieces of text in the table that match the query